MT Home

 2023 - Pruned off one of large low limbs (will do others in coming years) plus a few uppers to open up canopy.
 A very well behaved tree with nice structure and as tall as I'll let it get (10-12').
 And finally - Blossoms!
 Even better, while many other apple blooms were full open when we got the all too common late May freeze (mid 20's) Hoholik's blossoms were still tight bud which bodes well for getting safely through these freezes.first apples on Hoholik tree It also meant this would be a late apple.
 It set 7 beautiful green apples.
 10/8 decided to pick with a forecast for a week of rain and cold.
 These could probably have hung longer but several were past green to light yellow and the others a lighter shade of green.
 Russet around stems, light blush on some, peppery lenticels.

 A week later I tried one and the seeds were only half brown - not quite ripe.
 It was firm, a little juice, light sweet-tart but with some flavor.
 It seemed very much a storage apple that needs time to reach its peak.
 I waited a month, Nov.
 18 we ate another - nice!
 Sweeter, more juice and nice flavor, dense-crunchy but not hard or tough, seeds brown.
 It was also strongly aromatic when i cut into it.
 Strangely the smell that came to mind was nail polish remover!
 But not in a bad way.
 It also has a very pleasing sweet aftertaste.
 We ate another the next day.
 It's hard to hold off when the apples are good, but I do want to save a few to see how they fare later.
-This apple was definitely worth the wait.
+So far this apple was worth the wait.

 Dec.
 25 - Still firm, nice sweet flavor, maybe a little "dry", same sweet aftertaste.
+March 1 ate last stored apple, the largest.
+Still in good shape but very little flavor.
+Looks like this one should be eaten by end of year.

 2022 - Still looking good.
 Cut out handful of large uprights, minor other pruning, healthy, almost as tall as I want it to be (10 feet).
 Still no fruit.